Harazaki/PHP-BOOTSTRAP/README.md

 ## Contributing

 We invite friends who wish to join in this project.
 We would greatly appreciate any contribution from you to jointly develop in order to be useful to everyone on this planet.
-For those of you who would like to contribute, please fork / edit / commit / pull request.
-For bug report, please submit issues.
+For those of you who would like to contribute, please [fork - edit - commit](https://github.com/Harazaki/PHP-BOOTSTRAP/fork) or [pull request](https://github.com/Harazaki/PHP-BOOTSTRAP/pulls).
+For bug report, please [submit issues](https://github.com/Harazaki/PHP-BOOTSTRAP/issues).

 ## Credits